TheLuttrells.com

 *Robert Luttrell of Simonstown is shown to be Col. Simon (V) Luttrell's uncle in (10) and is said to be an

-immigrant to America, by many Luttrell researchers.
+immigrant to America, by many Luttrell (American) researchers.

 Walter Grace married Frances Luttrell 1664